Nutrition & Dietary Needs

 - Understand that special requests may take longer to prepare.

-Customers concerned about ingredients should be aware of these risks and be proactive about their food choices.
-It is ultimately the responsibility of the customer to decide what they choose to eat.
-Bates College does not assume any liability for adverse reactions related to foods consumed or mislabeled, or other items one may come into contact with while in the DCCE operations.
+Customers concerned about ingredients should be aware of these risks, be proactive about their food choices and speak with a Manager or Chef before consuming any food items, if they have questions.
+Bates DCCE labels for the top nine allergens: Dairy, Egg, Fish, Shellfish, Sesame, Soy, Peanuts, TreeNuts and Wheat*.
+It is ultimately the responsibility of the customers to decide what they choose to eat.
+Bates College does not assume any liability for adverse reactions related to foods consumed or mislabeled, or items one may come into contact with while in the DCCE operations.

 This item contains peanuts